timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

   - restraining resources difficult, e.g., memory -> would crash
 - instead, run load tests with varying load, ensure the SLOs are met, and observe the required resource usage
   - higher resource usage means added resources
+  - resource usage measurements allow deducing how many resources must be added to the system to sustain the generated load
   - similar to k8s scalability tests
 - measure resource consumption using cadvisor
   - CPU, memory, network traffic